Games-India's shooters beat China on way to world record, gold medal

 "I was the champion in the last Asian Games and to become champion now was not easy because these past two years I have actually experienced ups and downs," said 20km world record holder Yang Jiayu after pipping compatriot Ma Zhenxia to gold by one second.

-Also at the Olympic stadium, Afghan's co-flagbearer Kimia Yousofi runs in the women's 100m heats.
-The Australia-based sprinter may struggle to progress given that her personal best of 13.29 seconds is slower than the others in her heat.
+He is the first athlete at the Games to be announced as having failed a drugs test.

-She is one of 17 female Afghan athletes competing in Hangzhou, all based outside the long war-torn country, due to the Taliban's effective ban on women's sport.
+The 37-year-old, who had been set to compete in the men's 63.5-71kg category, has been informed of the case.
+He can request the analysis of the B-sample.

-One athlete who will not be competing at the Games is Li Wenwen after China’s Olympic weightlifting champion and world record holder pulled out due to an elbow injury, Games organisers said.
+Another athlete not competing at the Games is Li Wenwen after China’s Olympic weightlifting champion and world record holder pulled out due to an elbow injury, Games organisers said.

 Li was withdrawn from the competition, which is due to run from Saturday until Oct.
 7, after sustaining an injury during the recent World Championships in Riyadh, they added.

-(Reporting by Martin Quin Pollard and Ian Ransom; Editing by Peter Rutherford )
+(Reporting by Martin Quin Pollard and Ian Ransom; Editing by Peter Rutherford and Christian Radnedge)

 ((martin.pollard@thomsonreuters.com;))